Digital-HR/git-practice/README.md

 7. Check that your staged changes are the ones you intend to commit: `git diff --cached`.
 8. Commit your changes with `git commit`.
 Remember to write an [informative commit message](https://forcepush.tech/missives-to-the-future-on-commit-messages-and-maintainability).
 9. Push your changes to remote with `git push`.
-10. Submit a pull request from your branch to `main` (the trunk branch).
+10. Submit a pull request from your branch to `dev` (the trunk branch).
-11. Once your PR has been approved, merge your branch into `main`.
+11. Once your PR has been approved, merge your branch into `dev`.
-12. Locally checkout to `main` with `git checkout main` (note the `-b` flag is not needed since the branch already exists).
+12. Locally checkout to `dev` with `git checkout dev` (note the `-b` flag is not needed since the branch already exists).
 13. Pull the latest changes from origin with `git pull`.
 14. Delete your local feature branch with `git branch -d issue-1`.